map of project area

-A new pedestrian/cyclist bridge is planned over Whitemud at approximately 142 Street, and is at the preliminary design phase.
+A new pedestrian/cyclist bridge is being built over Whitemud Drive at approximately 142 Street.
+Construction is underway and is expected to be completed in 2025.

 About the Project